Skip to content

 The trail along the Moraine Lake shoreline is an easy, 2.3 mile out-and-back walk.
 Along the way, you are treated to magnificent views of the lake and surrounding mountains.
 Canoes and kayaks dot the lake, and the color contrasts are amazing.

 At the turnaround point, you will be at the mouth of the glacial flow, an exciting place for a stop.
 This is truly a must on your itinerary.
-Many visitors to Moraine Lake take this trail so it can become crowded but as you get further away from the shuttle bus area, crowds thin out.
+Many visitors to Moraine Lake take this trail, so it can become crowded but as you get further away from the shuttle bus area, crowds thin out.
 There are benches along the way, some in the shade.

 Moraine Lake Shoreline Mountains Canoe Turquoise Banff National Park

-Beautiful Moraine Lake with dramatic mountain backdrop as seen from Shoreline Trail
+Beautiful Moraine Lake from Shoreline Trail

 Lake Louise